RamitSharma991/RNDM/README.md

 Things i worked on:
 - Firestore
 - TableViews and Dynamic Cells

-- Other services user
+Other services used:
-UITextViewDelegate , UISegmentedControl , UINavigationController, Date, Private Sets
+- UITextViewDelegate , UISegmentedControl , UINavigationController, Date, Private Sets